 The experience also taught me, for the first but not the last time, about the power of the Holocaust, and the power of systemic evil.
 Most terrifying was the manner in which people used the Holocaust to justify new evil, to virtually guarantee that the circumstances that first created the Holocaust—nationalism, patriarchy, racism and militarism—would be replicated and acted out in new venues.
 What I was learning was that those who were most traumatized and disoriented by a shared memory of the Nazi Holocaust were often the most likely to identify with the negative social dynamics that had first caused it.

-It is perhaps this same dangerous psychological tendency that causes the West to stand by, as it stands by today, while the Israelis continue to conduct their slow and tortuous ethnic cleansing of the Palestinian people, whose main crime is mainly to have been born into the wrong race and religion; although the West sees the horror of it, it refuses to act.
+It is perhaps this same dangerous psychological tendency that causes the West to stand by, as it stands by today, while the Israelis continue to conduct their slow and tortuous ethnic cleansing of the Palestinian people, whose main crime is mainly to have the wrong religion, and to have been born into the wrong ethnic group; although the West sees the horror of Israeli apartheid, it refuses to act.
 Perhaps it the same moral distortion that allows Americans to accept the fact that a majority of their elected legislators receive money to vote as the Prime Minister of Israel wants them to.
 It is an odd and malignant kind of moral autism that grips all Western societies, and particularly America: those who see corruption most clearly are often those most likely to make excuses for it.
 Having nothing to lose, the children at the multicultural school in San Francisco saw evil, and rebelled against it.
-In so doing, they raised a troubling question: if children could see evil and rebel against it, and their much more educated parents couldn’t, what exactly is the good of education?
+In so doing, they raised a troubling question: if children could see evil and rebel against it, and their much more educated parents couldn’t, what exactly is the good of education, any education?

 What few of us really understood was that we’d run smack up against the simultaneous operation of some highly emotional and unpleasant realities.
-First, we were being confronted by one of the most powerful and dangerous ideological systems of the last part of the 20th century, which was the religious nationalism released by Zionism.
+First, we were being confronted by one of the most powerful and dangerous ideological systems of the last part of the 20th century, which was the religious nationalism inherent in Zionism.
 (Granted, it happened to be a particularly right-wing form of Zionism, but that was the only form that these children were likely to encounter, at least in their Hebrew instruction.)
-Secondly, we were witnessing—and to some extent participating in—the systematic corruption of the entire Jewish people, a corruption that continues today.
+Secondly, we were witnessing—and to some extent participating in—an attempt to systematically corrupt the entire Jewish people, a corruption that continues today.
 Third, we were witnessing a major corruption of American thought and sensibilities, by the dissemination of an anti-Arab fantasy that would someday encourage Americans to embrace the most loathsome kinds of Islamophobia, religious nationalism and gutter racism.
 I would not know the true malignancy of this until much later, when—with a different partner—I became the parent of a Muslim daughter.

 But for those young students of Hebrew, sorting it all out was a lot easier.
 They knew that the racist pictures and texts they’d been given were stupid and wrong, and they responded by protesting against them.
 Hardly a day goes by that I don’t think of them; I think also of the parents’ moral paralysis, in which I include my own.
-Now certifiably old, and speedily approaching the wild dotage for which I have so long waited, the powerful memory of those amazing kids looms larger each day; across the half-century that separates us, I salute them for their clarity, courage and moral imagination.
+Now certifiably old, and speedily approaching the wild dotage for which I have so long waited, the powerful memory of those amazing kids looms larger each day.
+Across the half-century that separates us, I salute them for their clarity and courage–they saw the evil, and they denounced it.
+One can’t do much better than that.